LeonTLam/obsidian-ntnu/01_Current_Semester/PED3801 Eksperter i Team/Concepts/Prompt Engineering.md

 ## Chain-of-Though (CoT) Prompting

 Coherent and step-by-step reason processes.
 Demonstrates the effectiveness in more structured and thoughtful responses from LLMs.
+CoT prompting allows users to guide LLMs through a logical reasoning chain, allowing you to reflect and gain a deeper understanding of the given prompt.